 What is the road to Steep Point like?

-The 4WD road to Steep Point is rough and sandy for the last 25km into the point.
+The 4WD road to Steep Point can be rough and sandy.
 You will need to be well prepared and let your tyre pressure down to around 20 psi to access this road.
 Visit the following page for more info: Steep Point & Edel Land.